robertmryan/Interactive-Custom-Transitions-in-Swift/README.md

  - If the gesture is left to right, this looks to see if there is more than one view controller in the stack, and if so, initiates a pop.
 If not, we're at the top level and it initiates a dismiss back to the root.

-- This also sets the `transitioningDelegate` to yield the custom animation as you transition from the root scene to the navigation controller scene (and back):

 - This sets the navigation controller's `delegate`

-- The `transitioningDelegate` and `UINavigationControllerDelegate` will also return the interaction controller (which will only exist while the gesture recognizer is in progress), yielding interactive transition during gesture and non-interactive transition if you dismiss outside of the context of the gesture.

 See http://stackoverflow.com/questions/26680311/interactive-delegate-methods-never-called/26683223.

 This is for illustrative purposes only.

-Developed in Swift on Xcode 6.1 for iOS 8.1.
+Developed in Swift 3 on Xcode 8.3 for iOS 8.1.
 Theoretically it should work fine in iOS 7.0+.
 Also, the basic ideas are equally applicable for both Swift and Objective-C.

 ## License